maheshkdontul/carbonfibremigration/README.md

 ### Version Control

+✅ **Git has been initialized and configured!**

 This project uses Git for version control.
-The repository has been initialized with:
+The repository includes:
-- Initial commit containing all Phase 1 files
+- ✅ Initial commit with all Phase 1 files (39 files, 8164+ lines of code)
-- `.gitignore` configured to exclude `node_modules`, `.env`, and build files
+- ✅ `.gitignore` configured to exclude `node_modules`, `.env`, and build files
+- ✅ `.gitattributes` for consistent line endings across platforms

+**Current Status:**
+- Repository initialized on `master` branch
+- All Phase 1 files committed
+- Ready for Phase 2 development

 **Git Commands:**
 ```bash